AdvancedCustomFields/docs/fields/repeater.md

   Sets a limit on how many rows of data are allowed.

 - **Layout**
-  Changes the layout style of the appearance of the sub fields.
+  Defines the layout style of the appearance of the sub fields.
+  _Block_: Sub fields are displayed in blocks, one after the other.
+  _Table_: Sub fields are displayed in a single row table.
+Labels will appear in the table header.
+  _Row_: Sub fields are displayed in a two column table.
+Labels will appear in the first column.

 - **Button Label**
   The text shown in the 'Add Row' button.